 Roslyn is an enthusiastic young pastor, educator, mental health practitioner, entrepreneur, and artist.
-Specializing in Healing and Restorative Circles, her ministry Circle of Healing brings forth truth and accountability to the meaning of spirituality while breaking the stigmas of mental health systems that are so often miss-perceived by religious communities.
-Roslyn is “CreArtive” (a self-developed term that encompasses her wide range of artistic gifts).
+Specializing in Healing and Restorative Circles, her ministry, Circle of Healing, brings forth truth and accountability while breaking the stigmas of mental health issues that are so often misunderstood by religious communities.
+Roslyn calls herself a “CreArtive” (a word she feels encompasses her wide range of artistic gifts).
 She uses her natural talents to help others tap into their own source of inner-self for renewed growth and healing via artistic expressions and creative thinking.
-She is a member of Delta Sigma Theta Sorority Incorporated, owner of 3:16 BLING!
-Custom Designs & Apparel and is a Prepare-Enrich Couples Coach offering pre-marital/marital counseling.
+She is a member of Delta Sigma Theta Sorority, owner of 3:16 BLING!
+Custom Designs & Apparel and is a Prepare-Enrich Couples Coach offering premarital/marital counseling.
+She is currently the Executive Director of the Dispute Resolution Center in St. Paul, the oldest community mediation service in Minnesota.
 Pastor Roslyn resides in Brooklyn Park, MN.

 Board MEMBER, Treasurer